munificent/game-programming-patterns/book/prototype.markdown

 OK, I keep talking about things I *don't* like prototypes for, which is making this chapter a real downer.
 I think of this book as more comedy than tragedy, so let's close this out with an area where I *do* think prototypes, or more specifically *delegation*, can be useful.

-If you were to count up all the bytes in a game that are code versus ones that are data, you'd see the fraction that is data has been increasing steadily since the dawn of programming.
+If you were to count all the bytes in a game that are code compared to the ones that are data, you'd see the fraction of data has been increasing steadily since the dawn of programming.
 Early games procedurally generated almost everything so they could fit on floppies and old game cartidges.
-Today, we think of game code as an "engine" that just runs the game itself which is defined entirely in reams of "assets".
+In many games today, the code is just an "engine" that drives the game, which is defined entirely in data.

 That's great, but pushing piles of content into data files doesn't magically solve the organizational challenges of a large project.
 If anything, it makes it harder.
 The reason we use programming languages is because they have tools for managing complexity.